dcnieho/gazeMapper/README.md

 a standalone executable](https://github.com/dcnieho/gazeMapper/releases/latest).
 The standalone executable is not available for MacOS or Linux.
 Complete installation instruction for [MacOS](#complete-instructions-for-macos) and [Linux](#complete-instructions-for-linux) users are available below.

-For users on Windows, Mac or Linux who wish to use gazeMapper *in their Python code*, the easiest way to acquire gazeMapper is to install it directly into your Python distribution using the command `python -m pip install gazeMapper`.
+For users on Windows, Mac (14 Sonoma or later) or Linux who wish to use gazeMapper *in their Python code*, the easiest way to acquire gazeMapper is to install it directly into your Python distribution using the command `python -m pip install gazeMapper`.
 If you run into problems on MacOS to install the `imgui_bundle` package, you can